Byron/google-apis-rs/gen/tasks1-cli/README.md

 # Usage

-This documentation was generated from the *tasks* API at revision *20190628*.
-The CLI is at version *1.0.13*.
+This documentation was generated from the *Tasks* API at revision *20200704*.
+The CLI is at version *1.0.14*.

 ```bash
 tasks1 [options]